BenjaminGuzman/BenjaminGuzman/README.md

 ### I'm a software developer and lifelong learner

 I've worked as fullstack on various projects, but what I like the most is backend.
-However, I'm also interested in security, data science and entrepreneurship.
+However, I'm also interested in cybersecurity, data science and bioinformatics.

 ### I'm currently...